Land, natural resources, development and environmental change

 Method of assessment

 One two-hour written examination which will constitute 60% of the final mark, with the remaining 40% consisting of marks from one assessed essay.
 Each student is expected to submit one essay of 4000 words.
-Resubmission of coursework regulations apply to this course.
+Resubmission of coursework regulations apply to this module.